There are many incredible things to do in Oxford.

 For more places that can be easily visited from London, you should read my post The Best Day Trips From London.

 Take a walking tour to soak it in

 Oxford can be overwhelming when you first arrive.
-You’re aware you’re surrounded by a myriad of things to see and do, but where to start?
+You’re aware you’re surrounded by a myriad of things to see and do, but where should you start?
 Getting your bearings and getting an overview is by far the easiest way to digest what this city has to offer, and doing a guided tour certainly is one of the best things to do in Oxford.
 There’s no better way to do this than by foot with someone in-the-know.

-The top-rated Oxford walking tour on TripAdvisor is the Oxford University Walking Tour with University Alumni Guide by Footprint Tours.
+One of the best rated tours is the Oxford University Walking Tour with University Alumni Guide by Footprint Tours.

 This tour takes place twice a day at 11:00 am and 2:00 pm, and focuses heavily on the university.
-You’ll be shown around by a student who takes you on a wandering tale from Saxon beginnings through to Harry Potter film sets; a 2000 year history bursting with information and interest.
+You’ll be shown around by a student who takes you on a wandering tale from Saxon beginnings through to Harry Potter movie sets; a 2000 year history bursting with information and interest.

 You’ll see the world-famous Christ Church College (which has educated no fewer than 13 Prime Ministers), All Souls College, Trinity College, The Bodleian Library, The Radcliffe Camera and much more besides.